leger-labs/leger/docs/PROJECT-README.md

 Leger is a comprehensive openwebui configuration management tool that works like Github Codespaces (or previously [Gitpod](gitpod.io), Coder and DevPod) and [ComfyUI Deploy](comfydeploy.com) but instead of launching VSCode-in-browser or comfyui; Leger enables users to launch pre-configured Open-webui sessions with full batteries included.

+Openwebui has over a hundred flags/environment variables it can be run with.
+My goal with leger is to abstract away the overhead of spinning up additional services to get a "fully featured" openwebui deplyoment, from the admin who just wants to givve their team a chatgpt equivalent "with superpowers".

 ## How It Works

 tldr;